 Prof. Dr. Jonas Kuhn, Universität Stuttgart, Professor, Informatik/Computerlinguistik

-Dr. Nils Reiter, Universität zu Köln, Vertretungsprofessur, Computerlinguistik/Digital Humanities
+Prof. Dr. Nils Reiter, Universität zu Köln, Professor, Computerlinguistik/Digital Humanities

 Prof. Dr. Christof Schöch, Universität Trier, Professor, Digital Humanities